Glitzyken/Budgety-app/README.md

 # Pig Game

-Pig Game a fun HTML game.
+Pig Game is a fun HTML game.

 Build using vanilla javascript.